omonimus1/competitive-programming/Lectures/data-structures/Lecture10.md

 ### Deques

 A deques is a version of a queue in which elements can be added or removed from either end (front and back).
-We cna think to, that a deque is a data structurre that joins the functionalities of the stack and queue.
+We can think that a deque is a data structurre that joins the functionalities of the stack and queue.

 A lists can usually support all the behaviours of a Deque (but generally has more feature than a deque should officialy support).